• Skip to primary navigation

 • Add egg and vanilla and beat for 1 minute.

-• Add dry ingredient mixture and beat until combined.
+• Then beat in the dry ingredient mixture until combined.

 • Add mix ins if desired and stir until evenly distributed.